Wellington Water: Asset management challenges

-The challenges for Wellington Water in managing the three waters include the deteriorated condition of pipelines in the Wellington metropolitan area.
-The pipelines are in significantly worse condition than those in other large networks nationwide, and there has been a recent history of serious failures.
-The water supply to the region is also at significant risk during a severe earthquake, although some projects are underway to improve resilience.
+The challenges for Wellington Water in managing the three waters included the deteriorated condition of pipelines in the Wellington metropolitan area.
+The pipelines were in significantly worse condition than those in other large networks nationwide, and there had been a recent history of serious failures.
+The water supply to the region was also at significant risk should a severe earthquake had occurred, although some projects were underway to improve resilience.

 In March 2021, a Director of Wellington Water stated that the company was in dangerous spiral, where the pressure on resources caused by continuing failures was taking funding away from new investment.
 Councils who are part owners of Wellington Water are increasing the funding for three waters in their Long Term Plans.
 However, concerns have been raised about the ability of the local resources to deliver an increased volume of work.
 In November 2023, Wellington Water noted that on-going investment of $1 billion per annum was required to address water issues across the Wellington region, but that this amount was beyond the funding capacity of councils.

-Water supplies to the Wellington metropolitan area meet the requirements of the Health Act and conform with drinking water standards.
+Water supplies to the Wellington metropolitan area met the requirements of the Health Act and conformed with drinking water standards.
 However, for some of the towns in the Kāpiti Coast and Wairarapa regions, there have been occasional non-conformances with the required standards for drinking water quality and safety.

-In November 2024, the newly appointed Chief Executive of Wellington Water stated that persistent under-funding from the contributing councils had led to a culture of "learned helplessness" in Wellington Water.
+In November 2024, the newly-appointed Chief Executive of Wellington Water stated that persistent under-funding from the contributing councils had led to a culture of "learned helplessness" in Wellington Water.
 He stated that given the on-going ageing and deterioration of assets, that even if major funding increases were provided, it would take at least 11 years to stabilise the condition of assets at their state as at November 2024.
 In another revelation, despite being the second largest manager of water assets nationwide, he revealed that the organisation did not own its own asset management information system, and instead relies on asset information services provided by its contractors.